google/asylo/asylo/examples/sgx_release_enclaves/README.md

     [DCAP tree kernel driver](https://github.com/intel/SGXDataCenterAttestationPrimitives/tree/master/driver/linux),
     only users that have a
     [commercial license agreement with Intel](https://software.intel.com/en-us/articles/intel-software-guard-extensions-product-licensing-faq)
-    are authorized to run release mode Intel SGX enclaves via a whitelisted signing key.
+    are authorized to run release mode Intel SGX enclaves via a allowlisted signing key.
 In release mode, the debug bit is unset, which means that enclave memory is guarded from inspection.
 Debug enclaves can have their memory inspected by attaching a debugger to the process.
 Users that wish